anti-cheat-systems by gmh5225

 ```

-- Code integrity verification
+- Code section hashing and integrity verification

-- Injected module detection
+- Injected module and anomalous image mapping detection

-- Memory modification monitoring
+- Memory modification and stack provenance monitoring

 ```